If a tree falls in a forest and no one is around to hear it, does it make a sound?: Dissimilarity between sensation and reality

+Pressure waves exist.
+Sound is the virtualization of that pressure variation.
+An easier example to understand is that odor and flavor are virtualizations of particular chemical compounds.
+Color is a virtualization of light.
+Texture and temperature are virtualizations of pressure and heat.
+Pain is a virtualization of physical damage.
+All of these cases have phantom/hallucinated versions which are virtualizations originating from other areas of the brain than the standard origin of the afferent peripheral nervous system: the senses.

 Perhaps the most important topic the riddle offers is the division between perception of an object and how an object really is.
 If a tree exists outside of perception, then there is no way for us to know that the tree exists.
 So then, what do we mean by 'existence'; what is the difference between perception and reality?
 Also, people may also say, if the tree exists outside of perception (as common sense would dictate), then it will produce sound waves.
 However, these sound waves will not actually sound like anything.
 Sound as it is mechanically understood will occur, but sound as it is understood by sensation will not occur.
 So then, how is it known that 'sound as it is mechanically understood' will occur if that sound is not perceived?

-In popular culture

-Canadian singer-songwriter, social activist and environmentalist Bruce Cockburn poses the question in the chorus of his song "If a Tree Falls," on his 1988 album Big Circumstance.
-Cockburn's lyrics frame it a pressing question regarding the cause and effect of deforestation.

-Washington-state-based wilderness conservatory Northwest Trek used a shortened form of the quote in its mid-1970s television advertisement, as such: "There is no sound unless someone is there to see it or hear it.
-Experience it at Northwest Trek."

-A paraphrase of the quote ("When you're falling in a forest and there's nobody around / Do you ever really crash, or even make a sound?") forms the bridge of the protagonist's solo number "Waving Through A Window" in the musical Dear Evan Hansen, in line with the tree motif essential to the plot.
-The song itself discusses a feeling of isolation through fear of failing in social interactions, as a part of the main character's social anxiety disorder.

-In LucasArts adventure game Monkey Island 2: Le Chuck's Revenge, Guybrush Threepwood meets Herman Thootrot on Dinky Island.
-In their dialogue the young pirate asks Herman to teach him philosophy.
-His lesson - humorously - focuses on solving this Zen puzzle: "If a tree falls in the forest, and no one is around to hear it ... what color is the tree?"
+Phrasal templating

+The question of if a tree falls in a forest has been used as a phrasal template, for example in Ken Robinson's TED talk in 2006: